 This leaves us with a resounding thought for Black History Month: What can we do and how?
 For change to happen on a large scale, it must start by acknowledging the issue.
 Discriminatory and exploitative behavior from the medical establishment toward Black Americans throughout American history has led to an understandable distrust among Black communities.
 Recent studies show that even now, a startling number of physicians still believe the dangerous and false myth that Black women are more resilient to pain, leading them to be less likely than white women to receive pain management medication.

-Finally, as we anticipate the widespread distribution of the available Covid-19 vaccines, it is of utmost importance that we work to protect our most vulnerable communities and to combat the biases and archaic structures in place that are limiting care available to these individuals.
+Finally, it is of utmost importance that we work to protect our most vulnerable communities and to combat the biases and archaic structures in place that are limiting care available to these individuals.
 We must acknowledge the current disparities in our health care system and engage in a sustained societal effort to increase empathy, awareness and availability.